jupyterlab/extension-examples/README.md

 | [Kernel Output](advanced/kernel-output)       | [![OutputArea class](advanced/kernel-output/preview.gif)](advanced/kernel-output)      |
 | [Kernel Messaging](advanced/kernel-messaging) | [![Kernel Messages](advanced/kernel-messaging/preview.gif)](advanced/kernel-messaging) |
 | [Serving Files](advanced/serving-files)       |                                                                                        |

-## About JupyterLab

-JupyterLab can be used as a platform to combine existing data-science components into a new powerful application that can be deployed remotely for many users.
-Some of the higher level components that can be used are text editors, terminals, notebooks, interactive widgets, filebrowser, renderers for different file formats that provide access to an enormous ecosystem of libraries from different languages.

 ## Prerequisites